Siraj accuses rulers of transferring national wealth abroad

 -

-Siraj accuses rulers of transferring national wealth abroadJanuary 30, 2017Print : Peshawar
+Siraj accuses rulers of transferring national wealth abroadJanuary 30, 2017Print : National

 KARAK: Jamaat-e-Islami (JI) head Sirajul Haq on Sunday accused the rulers of transferring national wealth abroad and vowed not to rest until they were held accountable.